 Conclusion

 It's like what Winston Churchill once said: "history is written by the victors".
-In this post, Frisians repeatedly appear, but mostly as government representatives, like clerks, negotiators, administrators, and naval officers.
+In this blog post, Frisians repeatedly appear, but mostly as government representatives, like clerks, negotiators, administrators, and naval officers.
 They were the instruments, it seems, of the powerful, of William of Orange, for example, or of the victorious Province of Holland.
 Even Stuyvesant didn't get the credit that really mattered: establishing the basis for the freedoms and liberties of Manhattan and America as such.
 True, he got his own cigarette brand centuries later.
-Instead, these credits of liberty often go to a southerner and lawman, Adriaen van der Donck, under the argument that Stuyvesant was a boy from the countryside (Shorto 2004), which he evidently was not, as explained earlier in this post.
+Instead, these credits of liberty often go to a southerner and lawman, Adriaen van der Donck, under the argument that Stuyvesant was a boy from the countryside (Shorto 2004), which he evidently was not, as explained earlier in this blog post.
 Indeed, Van der Donck has the 'van' in his surname, which Stuyvesant does not have.

 Concerning the Frisians in general, only some landmarks at the edge of the world, and beyond, have been named after them.
 Find them on the barren Norwegian archipelago of Spitsbergen in the Arctic Ocean (i.e. Ny-Friesland, Barentsøya, and Barentszburg) and the Norwegian island of Jan Mayen, as well as the Barents Sea near Novaya Zemlya and Frisches Haff in Russia.
-Also, Vries Strait is named after a Frisian, namely Maarten Gerritsz Vries from the port town Harlingen, who discovered in 1643 as the first European the Kuril archipelago, including the island Sakhalin, north of Japan.
+Also, Vries Strait is named after a Frisian, namely Maarten Gerritsz Vries from the port town of Harlingen, who discovered in 1643 as the first European the Kuril archipelago, including the island Sakhalin, north of Japan.
 Neither should we forget the Gemma Frisius and David Fabricius impact craters on the moon, nor the Oort Cloud in deep space.
 All together, mostly places you do not want to visit.
-Read our posts Sailors escaped from Cyclops and Happy Hunting Grounds in the Arctic for more stories about Frisians in the Arctic.
+Read our blog posts Sailors escaped from Cyclops and saw World's End and Happy Hunting Grounds in the Arctic for more stories about Frisians in the Arctic.

 The question remains, how come the goody-goody Frisians lack the skills to receive the credits, so badly?
 Their inability to claim success?
 Or, is it that they're simply indifferent to success and glory?
 We welcome any ideas on this typical trait.

-We leave Churchill behind and finish this post with a flattering remark from the American statesman John Adams (1735-1826).
+We leave Churchill behind and finish this blog post with a flattering remark from the American statesman John Adams (1735-1826).
 Adams was one of the founding fathers of the United States and the second President.
 Adams also played an important role in designing the Declaration of Independence by Thomas Jefferson.
-And, it was also Adams, in charge of getting the Dutch Republic, including Province Friesland, to recognize the independence of the States, who said that the Frisians were famous for their spirit of freedom.
+And, it was also Adams, in charge of getting the Dutch Republic, including the Province of Friesland, to recognize the independence of the States, who said that the Frisians were famous for their spirit of freedom.

-Note 1 – If interested in how the Dutch tradition of free market and capitalism have evolved, read our post Porcupines bore US bucks.
+Note 1 – If interested in how the Dutch tradition of free market and capitalism have evolved, read our blog post Porcupines bore US bucks.
 It becomes tedious, but yet again another piece of history the Frisians failed to receive the credits for.

 Note 3 - From the Ultimate Hitchhiker’s Guide of Douglas Adam: